nadeo/trackmania-doc/docs/create/garage/prestige-skins.md

 ![Prestige skins](../../img/33_01_prestigeSkins.webp)

-## Royal skins

-To unlock Royal skins, place 4th/3rd/2nd/1st and you'll unlock the respective skin for your team and placement.

-To level up, get the same placement again with the same animal.

 ## Season skins

 To unlock Season skins, get 1 bronze/3 silver/5 gold/10 author medals (across the current seasonal campaign and all TOTDs of the season) to unlock its respective skin.